• Impact Storytelling

 A funny thing happened concerning design and color.
 As I sent the first ideas, just thumbnails sketched onto sticky notes, Nadja called out she loved the yellow and wanted to keep it in the background.
 It was a surprise for me as I was still in a pre-production modus, just sketching on sticky notes.
 However, it set me to think that this sketching element is actually something we could incorporate in the design of the films.

-(Pictured above, a very early idea thumbnail sketch)
+(Pictured above, a very early concept thumbnail sketch)

 So I set to work, after storyboarding and double checks we moved on to a moving storyboard.
 Once the storyline ticks all the boxes, it’s usually a quick move into animation production.
 I was using toon boom studio in combination with after effects, which allows me to move quick and easily adjust bits when something doesn’t feel right.
 Below I have added a time lapse of the different fases of the production process.